By now, you’re probably familiar with delta 9 THC — the primary cannabinoid within hemp, known for the classic relaxing effects.

 - Rhode Island

-As marijuana legalization continues at the state level in the United States, rules and regulations are subject to change.
+As hemp and THC legalization continues at the state level in the United States, rules and regulations are subject to change.

-The 2018 Farm Bill is the relevant legislation to consult for information about the federal legalization of cannabis and cannabis-derived products.
+The 2018 Farm Bill is the relevant legislation to consult for information about the federal legalization of hemp and hemp-derived products.

 You’ll have to check with your state’s legislature for more detailed information at the state level, as each state has its own laws regulating THC as well as analogs like THCP.